 Building on more than a decade of successful school development in Ho Chi Minh City, the BIS Group of Schools decided to extend its model of international and dual language schools in Hanoi with BIS Hanoi and BVIS Royal City established in 2012 and 2013 respectively.
 The first appointed Principal at BIS Hanoi was Mr. Anthony Rowlands and the Founding Principal for BVIS Royal City was Mr. Mark Sayer.

-Twenty years since we opened our doors for the first time, it seems fitting that we should be building a new campus that takes us back to where it all started; Early Years and Infants.
-Located in the residential area of Thao Dien, the opening of our new EY & IC will unite our whole school community in one central location in District 2.
+Twenty years since we opened our doors for the first time, it seemed fitting to build a new campus taking us back to where it all started; Early Years and Infants.
+Located in the residential area of Thao Dien, the opening of our dedicated Early Years and Infant Campus facility in January 2018 united our whole school community in one central location in District 2.

 BIS HCMC continues to grow from strength to strength enabling individuals to develop as learners and leaders in a dynamic and challenging environment with a strong focus on "learning together as responsible global citizens."